eove/orca/docs/workflow/offline_vault_ceremony.md

 The value *C<sub>vault</sub>* is displayed on the *ephemeral vault*'s terminal, together with its graphical representation as a QR code.
 It is a checksum over the vault private data folder.\
 All 👥`team members` should keep a copy of this *C<sub>vault</sub>* value.
 It will be used to verify that the backup was not altered when extracted from the USB stick.

+To finish the ceremony, the stick must be switched to *read-only* mode and stay that way **until the end of the ceremony's workflow**.

 The *ephemeral vault* will then switch off.

-The USB stick is then immediately switched to *read-only* mode **until the end of the ceremony's workflow**.
 One of the 👥`team members` inserts the USB stick on their own computer.

 > [!Tip]